How many of the scaling trends in $pp$ collisions will be violated at sqrt{s_NN} = 14 TeV ? - Predictions from Monte Carlo quark-gluon string model: Comparison with data and predictions for LHC

-Another scaling dependence is known as Koba-Nielsen-Olesen or KNO-scaling \cite{KNO_scal}.
+Another scaling dependence is known as Koba-Nielsen-Olesen or KNO scaling \cite{KNO_scal}.
 Initially it was also derived from the hypothesis of Feynman scaling, but later on it appeared that both hypotheses are of independent origin.
-The KNO-scaling claims that at $\sqrt{s} \rightarrow \infty$ the normalized multiplicity distribution just scales up as $\ln{s}$ or, equivalently, that \beq \ds \frac{\langle n \rangle \, \sigma_n}{\Sigma\, \sigma_n} = \Psi\left( \frac{n}{\langle n \rangle} \right) \ , \eeq with $\sigma_n$ being the partial cross section for $n$-particle production, $\langle n \rangle$ - the average multiplicity and $\Psi (n/\langle n \rangle )$ - energy independent function.
-KNO-scaling was found to hold up to ISR energies, $\sqrt{s} \leq 62$\,GeV, despite the apparent failure of the Feynman scaling hypothesis in the central region $|x_{\rm F} | \leq x_0$.
-Violation of KNO-scaling was predicted within the QGSM in \cite{qgsm_1}.
-Later on the violation was observed experimentally by the UA5 and UA1 collaborations in $\bar{p}p$ collisions at $\sqrt{s} = 546$\,GeV \cite{UA5_rep}.
+The KNO scaling claims that at $\sqrt{s} \rightarrow \infty$ the normalized multiplicity distribution just scales up as $\ln{s}$ or, equivalently, that \beq \ds \frac{\langle n \rangle \, \sigma_n}{\Sigma\, \sigma_n} = \Psi\left( \frac{n}{\langle n \rangle} \right) \ , \eeq with $\sigma_n$ being the partial cross section for $n$-particle production, $\langle n \rangle$ the average multiplicity and $\Psi (n/\langle n \rangle )$ energy independent function.
+KNO scaling was found to hold up to ISR energies, $\sqrt{s} \leq 62$\,GeV, despite the apparent failure of the Feynman scaling hypothesis in the central region $|x_{\rm F} | \leq x_0$.
+Violation of KNO scaling was predicted within the RFT in \cite{AGK,qgsm_1}.
+Later on the violation was observed experimentally by the UA5 and UA1 Collaborations in $\bar{p}p$ collisions at $\sqrt{s} = 546$\,GeV \cite{UA5_rep}.
 The origin of this phenomenon in the model is the following.
-At ultrarelativistic energies the main contribution to particle multiplicity comes from the cut-Pomerons, and each cut results to formation of two strings.
+At ultrarelativistic energies the main contribution to particle multiplicity comes from the cut-Pomerons, and each cut results in formation of two strings.
 Short range correlations inside a single string lead to a Poisson-like multiplicity distribution of produced secondaries.
-At energies below 100\,GeV the multi-string (or chain) processes are not very abundant and invariant masses of the strings are not very large.
-Therefore, different contributions to particle multiplicity overlap strongly, and KNO-scaling is nearly fulfilled.
-With rising $\sqrt{s}$ the number of strings increases as $(s/s_0)^\Delta$ and their invariant masses increase as well.
-This leads to enhancement of high multiplicities, deviation of the multiplicity distribution from the Poisson-like behavior and violation of KNO-scaling \cite{mc_qgsm,qgsm_1}.
+At energies below 100\,GeV, the multistring (or chain) processes are not very abundant and invariant masses of the strings are not very large.
+Therefore, different contributions to particle multiplicity overlap strongly, and KNO scaling is nearly fulfilled.
+With rising $\sqrt{s}$, the number of strings increases as $(s/s_0)^\Delta$, and their invariant masses increase as well.
+This leads to enhancement of high multiplicities, deviation of the multiplicity distribution from the Poisson-like behavior and violation of KNO scaling \cite{mc_qgsm,qgsm_1}.